Key iPhone Source Code Gets Posted On GitHub - Slashdot

 #endif

-Whoever said C is dying needs to re-evaluate (Score:3)
+Whoever said C is dying needs to re-evaluate (Score:5, Informative)

 This boot loader consists of: